ossia/score-docs/docs/reference-manual/processes/library/javascript.md

 ## Scripting in Javascript / QML.
 *score* allows to write scripts using the JavaScript language.
 These scripts can be used to write specific processes such as value mappers, audio generators.

 *score* uses JavaScript version ES7.
-See the [JavaScript reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference) for more information about JS language.
+See the [JavaScript reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference) for more information about the JS language.

 It also uses QML (property real, etc.).
 See the [QML Reference](https://doc.qt.io/qt-5/qmlreference.html) for more information.

 Either code directly or a path to the file can be added to the Javascript code editor - if it's a file it will be watched for changes.

 JS can be used as a process both for intervals, and in states.
 * To add a JS process to an interval, simply drag'n'drop it from the Process Library to the interval.
 * To add a JS process to a state, right-click on the state in the Object Explorer, and choose "Add Process".